crimmyyy/SMT-PRICER-2.0/README.md

 Uses PILLOW, Treeview and Tkinter for the GUI.

+For data storage, import JSON is used for this program.

 Open source.
 Please credit me if you use wish to improve on this repository.

 © crimmyyy 2024